Skip to main content

 Non-Tenure-Track/Tenure-Track Evaluation and Formal Post-Tenure Review

-Formation of Evaluation Sitting Committee: The academic supervisor coordinates evaluation sitting committee requests to ensure that evaluation sitting committee participation is equitably distributed among tenured faculty.
+Specifications of Sitting Committee: The academic supervisor coordinates evaluation sitting committee requests to ensure that evaluation sitting committee participation is equitably distributed among tenured faculty.

-• The evaluation sitting committee chair ensures that all steps of the evaluation process take place and that all deadlines are met.
+• The evaluation sitting committee chair ensures that all steps of the sitting committee are completed.

 • The evaluation process is open to the faculty member being reviewed.
 All discussion, forms, and decisions may be openly discussed with the faculty member at any time.